majormoses/fabric/README.md

     all_internal_servers  array of all internal servers
-    backUpAllVMs          will backup VM's returned by getListofVMs() backUpVM              backs up a single VM with uuid=/UUID/OF/VM and xs_name=/NAME/OF/VM configEth0            reconfigs eth0 from synamic to static) config_host           This is a string with your management server createBackUpDirs      creates backup dirs on xen SR with the tag backup-sr delLocalAdmin         deletes the local_admin specified on command line
+    backUpAllVMs          will backup VM's returned by getListofVMs() backUpVM              backs up a single VM with uuid=/UUID/OF/VM and xs_name=/NAME/OF/VM configEthX            reconfigs ethX(any interface number) from dynamic to static. config_host           This is a string with your management server createBackUpDirs      creates backup dirs on xen SR with the tag backup-sr delLocalAdmin         deletes the local_admin specified on command line